Accelerated & Joint Degrees

 Our current joint degree offerings are as follows.
-Please contact the department for additional information on these joint degree options.
+Please contact the program for additional information on these joint degree options.

 Urban Planning/American Studies

 This program combines into two and one-half years of study (plus time required for the M.A.
-Thesis) the normal two-year Master of Urban Planning degree offered by the School of Architecture and Urban Design (48 credit hours) and the normal one-year Master of Arts degree in American Studies (30 credit hours) offered by the College of Liberal Arts and Sciences.
+Thesis) the normal two-year Master of Urban Planning degree offered by the School of Public Affairs & Administration (48 credit hours) and the normal one-year Master of Arts degree in American Studies (30 credit hours) offered by the College of Liberal Arts and Sciences.
 A program of 60 credit hours is required.
 This program is designed for students who intend to engage in planning for the arts, cultural activities and facilities, and historic preservation within urban communities.

-This program combines into three years of study the normal two-year Master of Urban Planning degree offered by the School of Architecture, Design, and Planning (48 credit hours) and the normal Master of Arts degree in Geography (30 credit hours) offered by the College of Liberal Arts and Sciences.
-A program of 61 credit hours is required.
+This program combines into three years of study the normal two-year Master of Urban Planning degree offered by the School of Public Affairs & Administration (48 credit hours) and the normal Master of Arts degree in Geography (30 credit hours) offered by the College of Liberal Arts and Sciences.
+A program of 61 credit hours is required, 39 credit hours in Urban Planning and 22 credit hours in Geography, including a thesis.
 This program leads to the Master of Urban Planning and the Master of Arts in Geography.

 Urban Planning/Public Administration